Gulf Harbour Radio

 The Cook Islands have successfully kept Covid out of their Islands so will not be looking to open up any time soon.

-Vanuatu appears to be closed for the remainder of 2020.
+Vanuatu appears to be closed but I have not confirmed this for 2021.

 Australia has one port of entry at Bundaberg Queensland.
 Strict protocols for testing and quarantine are in place so follow their rules.
 At least you can make entry there.